ballercat/walt/README.md

 [![Build Status](https://travis-ci.org/ballercat/walt.svg?branch=master)](https://travis-ci.org/ballercat/walt)

-# Walt
+# WAlt
-:zap: **Walt** is syntax sugar for WebAssembly text format.
-It's an experiment for using JavaScript syntax to write to as 'close to the metal' as possible.
-A sort-of C for the web.
-I wouldn't say it's compiled into `.wast` as much as it's a better way of writing wast code directly.
+:zap: **WAlt** is an alternative syntax for WebAssembly text format.
+It's an experiment for using JavaScript syntax to write to as 'close to the metal' as possible. _It's JavaScript with rules._ `.walt` files compile directly to WebAssembly binary format.

 :construction: **currently under heavy construction** :construction: